git-pull/website/mentoring/faq.rst

      .. _you're no snowflake: https://en.wikipedia.org/wiki/Law_of_Jante

-  6. One-on-one teaching makes it untenable to give job guarantees to students.
+  6. The nature of personalized instruction

-     I run a small shop where I give attention to gifted students on an individualized basis.
-I don't run a year round operation.
+     I run a small shop where I give individualized instruction to gifted students.
+Not a year round operation.
+It's not tenable to offer guarantees with this model.

      Code camps are able to because they have 30 students in a class.
 If they have one drop out, they're shielded in case someone fails.